AndreKuratomi/finances_tables_to_db_and_mail/README.md

 "Application finished its process succesfully!"
 ```

+()

 The successful and unsuccessful reports' info are extracted and placed in a third report which is sent to sharepoint's Reports folder by Selenium.

 With the 'raw_table/' folder emptied the application will look for the 2 base spreadsheets in <b>Client's data</b> folder again when manually restarted.
 These 2 may have updated or new data.
-If the new base spreadsheets contain new data the application already have files to compare what is new and what is not and feed the 'edited_table/''s spreadsheet, which is not deleted at the end of a process, with new data.
+If the new base spreadsheets contain new data the application already have files to compare what is new and what is not and feed the 'edited_table/''s spreadsheet, which is not deleted at the end of a process*, with new data.

+* edited_table/ table constains data of sent and not sent emails.
+It is maintained to avoid email sent duplicity.

 <h3>When the month changes:</h3>
 This application is designed to operate at the beggining and during the month.
 When it changes something else must be done: in the application's folder there is a file named "DELETE_ME_BEFORE_FIRST_MONTH_OPERATION.txt" that must be deleted before starting the first process of the month.
 Its deletion will delete all the application's tables and its reports.
 More about that in [Applications behaviour by case](#applications-behaviour-by-case).